the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-illustrator.md

 ---
 height: 400px
 name: book_dash_mcr_art
-alt: A set of hand-drawn images stuck to a wall.
+alt: A set of hand-drawn sketches about stuck horizontally against a txtured wooden wall.
+The first three sketches describe FAIR principles (findable, accessible, interoperable and reusable).
+Other three images are blurry.
 ---
 The image was taken by Jez Cope in Book Dash 2019 in Manchester.
 Illustrations by Matthew Kemp of [Scriberia](http://www.scriberia.co.uk/).
 ```

 All illustrations generated within *The Turing Way* are shared under the CC-BY 4.0 license on Zenodo: [https://zenodo.org/record/3332807](https://zenodo.org/record/3332807).
-We encourage the use and reuse of these illustrations not just within *The Turing Way* book, but wherever appropriate in the context of science communication.
+All images on Zenodo are shared in the original format and size, but we use smaller files in *The Turing Way* guides that you can find in [our GitHub repository](https://github.com/alan-turing-institute/the-turing-way/tree/main/book/website/figures).

 When citing, please include the following attribution with the specific DOI as listed on the particular Zenodo page.
 > _This illustration is created by Scriberia with The Turing Way community.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807)_

-Please note that all images on Zenodo are shared in the original format and size.
-We use smaller files in *The Turing Way* guides that you can find in [our GitHub repository](https://github.com/alan-turing-institute/the-turing-way/tree/main/book/website/figures).
+When using these illustrations in a digital document, please describe them using Alt Text feature for the users of screen reading apps.
+Alt Text is an important criteria to ensure accessible web design used for describing abstract concepts captured in images to readers who are unable to see them.
+For guidance, please read [Write good Alt Text to describe images](https://accessibility.huit.harvard.edu/describe-content-images) by Digital Accessibility service of Harvard University.

+We encourage using these illustrations not just within *The Turing Way*, but wherever appropriate in the context of science communications or to enhance public engagement with data science and research.
-You can see those illustrations throughout this book, as well as by the broader community of researchers, science communicators, policymakers and more, as reflected by over 12,000 downloads as on 2022.
+We already see the reuse by the broader community of researchers, science communicators, policymakers and more, as reflected by over 12,000 downloads as on 2022.

 Here are some examples:
 - **Scoping Report: EU Policy**: [Reproducibility of scientific results in the EU: scoping report.
 Publications Office of the European Union](https://op.europa.eu/en/publication-detail/-/publication/6bc538ad-344f-11eb-b27b-01aa75ed71a1),  Directorate-General for Research and Innovation (European Commission), author(s): Baker, L., Cristea, I. A., Errington, T. M., Jaśko, K., Lusoli, W., MacCallum, C. J., Parry, V.,  Pérignon, C.,  Šimko, T.,  Winchester, C. (2020)